 Kamaoku was spearheaded by Hawaii Lieutenant Governor Josh Green in partnership with HomeAid Hawaii and leveraged in-kind support from a broad network of volunteers.
 The program is based on a similar project on the Community First!
 Village in Austin, Texas and Puuhonua O Waianae houseless community that emphasizes a community-focused model of housing.
 The housing units at Kamaoku are each approximately 100 square feet in size with a lanai area of approximately 40 square feet, and were assembled on-site and presented as ‘turn key’ ready for occupancy.

-The project is anticipated to open in Fall 2021.
+The project is anticipated to expected to have residents move in starting December 2021.

 For more information about the Kauhale concept, please view the Office of the Lieutenant Governor’s Kauhale Initiative page.